tonethar/IGME-330-Master/notes/HW-wc-1.md

 // 3 - (for illustrative purposes) we will create and add an <hr> to the shadow DOM this.shadowRoot.appendChild(document.createElement('hr'));
 ```

+- Now preview this in the browser:
+  - you should be able to see the `<hr>` in the browser's window
+  - because we specified `mode: "open"`, some of the internal structure of the compone t is visible
+  - look in the web inspector - we can see some of the internal working of the component
+  - change the `mode` to `"closed"` and then head back to the inspector to see the change

 <hr>